-Uses project funding delivered through an annual "Call for Proposals" in partnership with the Government of Canada to fund forest industry associations and research institutions to:
+Uses project funding delivered through an annual "Call for Proposals" in partnership with the Government of Canada to fund non-profit organizations, universities, forest industry associations and research institutions to:

-- Maintain and create opportunities for BC wood products in existing and emerging markets; - Ensure that customers, consumers, designers, builders, developers and architects know about BC wood products and the many positive features they bring to wood-frame construction and interior finishing;
+- Maintain and create opportunities for B.C. wood products in existing and emerging markets; - Ensure that customers, consumers, designers, builders, developers and architects know about BC wood products and the many positive features they bring to wood construction and interior finishing; - Support the development of innovative new forest products and building systems; and - Provide interested parties around the world with information on the properties and qualities of BC's forest products and the BC companies that supply them.